 CFIA Reg: 840136

-This premix contains added selenium at 12 mg/kg
+This premix contain added selenium at 12 mg/kg

 |Quantity||Days Supplied||Serving Size||Cost Per Day|